Skip to main content

 Bird’s nest soup (China)

 This controversial soup is made from the nests of swiftlets, a small bird native to Southeast Asia.
 If you’re ordering soup to save a few pennies on lunch, this menu item isn’t the way to go.
 One bowl of bird’s nest soup can cost upwards of $100.
-The hefty price tag is due to the rarity of the nests and the danger in harvesting them.
+The hefty price tag is due to the rarity of the nests and the danger of harvesting them.
 Three times a year, these special birds create their nests from their saliva and build them onto high walls of caves.
 These days, people have created “bird hotels” that are more efficient for harvesting these nests, but those found in the wild are still the most coveted.

-Swiftlet saliva is said to contain magical properties that may cure cancer, help children to grow taller, and even be something of an elixir of youth.
+Swiftlet saliva is said to contain magical properties that may cure cancer, help children grow taller, and even be something of an elixir of youth.
 No wonder it has such a high price tag.

 Fugu (Japan)

 If you like to live on the edge, fugu is a one-way ticket to the danger zone.
-This is one of the most dangerous and potentially fatal fish in the world, and still, people hasten to get a taste of the poisonous pufferfish.
+This is one of the most dangerous and potentially fatal fish in the world, and still, people want to get a taste of the poisonous pufferfish.
 While it contains enough tetrodotoxin to kill a human in 20 minutes, the pufferfish is still coveted by foodies and thrill-seekers alike.

 Because even the smallest mistake in preparation could be fatal, chefs in Japan must be specially trained and licensed in order to serve this delicacy.
 Still, more than 100 people die every year from its deadly deliciousness.

-Goong Ten “dancing” shrimp (Thailand)
+Goong Ten "dancing" shrimp

-Goong Ten "Dancing" shrimp
+Goong Ten ‘dancing’ shrimp (Thailand)

 Surstromming (Sweden)